DanSev7/RN-Chapa-Integration/BUILD_INSTRUCTIONS.md

 2. **API connection issues**:
    - Verify your deployed backend is running
-   - Check that the API URL in `paymentService.ts` is correct
+   - Check that the API URL in `environment.ts` is correct
    - Ensure CORS is configured properly on your backend

 3. **Asset loading issues**: